 11. Break Out the Splash Pad

 If you don’t have a pool in your backyard (and even if you do), a splash pad is the next best thing!
-Just connect it to your water hose and your kids will have a blast splashing around—it’s a favourite at our house!
+Just connect it to your water hose and your kids will have a blast splashing around—it’s a favorite at our house!

-• Splash Pad for Dogs, Kids, Pets – We combined the best parts of a water fountain and splashing non stop water activity to make the most entertaining…
+- Splash Pad for Dogs, Kids, Pets – We combined the best parts of a water fountain and splashing non stop water activity to make the most entertaining…

 12. Transfer Some Ice Cubes